-Last week Nesta and the RSA published a report by Ben Rogers calling for citizens to be trained in how to stop fights and intervene in anti-social behaviour.
+Last week Nesta and the RSA published a report (Available for download on the right) by Ben Rogers calling for citizens to be trained in how to stop fights and intervene in anti-social behaviour.
 As you'd expect, the report generated some interesting debate.

 The message from the Police Federation was unequivocal - police don't have time to train citizens, we're far too busy already.
 Others argued that citizens should stay away from trouble at all costs, that they'd only get injured or worse.
 Another popular response has been to blame the government's austerity measures and call for more police instead of vigilantes.